-After nearly 10 years of teaching primarily at-risk youth at inner-city high schools, I had an “Ah-ha moment” compelling me to abandon my tenured position.
+After nearly 10 years of teaching primarily at-promise youth at inner-city high schools, I had an “Ah-ha moment” compelling me to abandon my tenured position.
 The realization was that the “Hot” Cheetos and Pepsi imbibed by many of my students for breakfast, or lunch, or both, was not providing the sustenance students require for their success.

 Regardless of how dedicated I was to supporting students, both they and I were up against a fortress of unhealthy food choices, reinforced by a lack of culinary and nutrition education.
 As a result, teachers and administrators faced the daily routine of otherwise great students caught in the physical and psychological maze of unhealthful nourishment.